CyVerse-learning-materials/learning-materials-home/platform_guides.rst

 Discovery Environment
 ---------------------

-Use hundreds of bioinformatics apps and manage data in the CyVerse Data Store from a simple web interface
+Use hundreds of bioinformatics apps and manage data in the CyVerse Data Store from a simple web interface.
+The Visual Interactive Computing Environment (VICE) is a part of the Discovery Environment.
+It introduces common Integrated Development Environments (IDEs) such as Project Jupyter Notebooks & Lab, RStudio, Shiny Apps and Linux Desktop.

 - |Discovery Environment Guide|
 - |Discovery Environment 2.0 Guide|
-- |DE Manual|
+- |Discovery Environment Manual|
+- |VICE Guide|

 Atmosphere
 ----------